|Start||Liverpool Street Mainline Station, Liverpool Street Exit, Kindertransport Memorial|

 - Meet outside Liverpool Street Mainline Station, at street level in Liverpool Street by the Kindertransport Memorial.

-- In 30m turn right along a paved path towards St. Botolph-without-Bishopsgate church into its former churchyard to an overview panel of the Sculture in the City route and artwork
+- In 50m at the far corner of St. Botolph-without-Bishopsgate church turn right along a paved path into its former churchyard to an overview panel of the Sculture in the City route and artwork to the left on a grassy area.

 - Turn back towards Bishopsgate and turn right along the road’s pavement.
 In 50m cross London Wall at a set of lights and on the opposite corner find .